khernon1/OscarsAPI/README.md

 ___
 ### Goal:

-Send requests to the API and calculate the average budget for all Oscar winning film's.
+Send requests to the API and calculate the average budget for all Oscar winning films.
 ___
 ### To run: